biohackerellie/docs/docs/Docusaurus setup.md

 You will be able to open the static web content at http://localhost:3000

-Any time updates are made to your site and are ready for live deployment, simply rebuild and run the image. *this can be done automatically on git push's via github actions or webooks*
+Any time updates are made to your site and are ready for live deployment, simply rebuild and run the image. *this can be done automatically on git pushes via github actions or webooks*

 Built by [@biohackerellie](https://www.github.com/biohackerellie)